 average price of an alternator when to comes to changing

-Do you ever happen to run in a situation where your car fails to start, and you are stuck between the road?
-Well!
-That’s terrifying.
+Have you ever happened to find yourself in a situation where your car failed to start, and you were stuck on the road?
+Well, I did and it’s terrifying!

-Car experts claim that it is a challenging task to specify a cost for replacing an alternator.
-The cost of replacing an alternator is not fixed.
+Car experts claim that it is a challenging task to specify a cost for replacing an alternator as it is not fixed.

-Still, it depends on many factors such as the model of the car you drive, the place from where you will buy an alternator, and lastly, on the condition of an alternator which can be a new alternator or maybe used.
+Still, it depends on many factors such as the model of the car you drive, the place from where you will buy an alternator, and lastly, the condition of an alternator.

 Car mechanics can determine the cost by checking the amperage your car will need to charge the battery and power other components.